|Hometown:||Stoney Creek, Ontario|

 |High School:||Albany Academy|

-Former Great Dane standout attack Merrick Thomson enters his third season as an assistant coach and offensive coordinator for his alma mater.
+Former Great Dane standout attack Merrick Thomson enters his fourth season as an assistant coach and offensive coordinator for his alma mater.

 In 2017, Thomson coached the offense to be the highest scoring team in Division I at 15.39 goals per game, totaling 277 goals and 171 for 448 points, including nine double digit goal scorers.
 The team had double digit goals in 16 of 18 games, as the offense helped UAlbany earn its fifth consectutive America East regular season and the 2017 America East Tournament title.
 Connor Fields earned 117 points, the fourth-highest single scoring season in Division I history.
 Fields was one of three UAlbany offensive players, along with Kyle McClancy and Adam Osika, to earn All-America honors.